 School District and City staff decided to bring everyone interested in helping together.
 A meeting was held in September with invitations to local agencies, non-profits, physicians, parents, School District and City staff.
 Both the City Manager and the district Superintendent attended.
 The initial group decided to keep meeting and to form a more formal Community Task Force; later called Project Safety Net (PSN).
 This name was chosen to reflect the integrated system of strategies that together form a safety net for youth and teens in the community.

 In the PSN meetings, the group reviewed the original School District 14-point list of action items for suicide prevention, intervention and education and added an additional 8 strategies for a total of 22 strategies.
 Each strategy would later have a PSN agency, groups and/or individuals identified as responsible parties for specific initiatives.
 These activities continued to be refined as the group met and individual agencies and community members chose to participate and contribute in their area of influence.
 All 22 strategies were categorized as education, prevention or intervention with seven strategies identified as requiring immediate attention.
 The set of strategies described in this report come from the numerous experts consulted, from literature reviewed on suicide prevention and from the wealth of knowledge and experience from existing youth supporting agencies, non-profits and individuals in the Palo Alto community.
 As PSN members continued to meet the group continued to grow as more community members wanted to get involved.
-Due to the size of the evolving task force a need quickly emerged to have a smaller executive committee and chair to help make decisions and set direction.
-A Steering Committee was established and consists of the following individuals:guided efforts until the end of 2013.
+Due to the size of the evolving task force a need quickly emerged to have a steering committee, a smaller executive committee and chair to help make decisions and set direction.